International Ski and Snowboard Federation

-The International Ski and Snowboard Federation, also known as FIS (Fédération Internationale de Ski et de Snowboard), is the highest international governing body for skiing and snowboarding.
+The International Ski and Snowboard Federation (Fédération Internationale de Ski et de Snowboard, FIS) is the highest international governing body for skiing and snowboarding.
 It was previously known as the International Ski Federation (Fédération Internationale de Ski) until 26 May 2022 when the name was changed to include snowboard.

 Founded on 2 February 1924 in Chamonix, France during the inaugural Winter Olympic Games, FIS is responsible for the Olympic skiing disciplines, namely Alpine skiing, cross-country skiing, ski jumping, Nordic combined, freestyle skiing, and snowboarding.
 The FIS is also responsible for setting the international competition rules.
 The organization has a membership of 132 national ski associations, and is based in Oberhofen am Thunersee, Switzerland.

 Most World Cup wins

-At least 50 World Cup wins in all disciplines run by the International Ski and Snowboard Federation for men and women: